jisnoo123/collage/README.md

 # Collager

 Collager turns your images and videos to dataset collages, with a Gradio UI.
 The original image is broken into patches and is replace with nearest neighbouring dataset image with respect to the mean pixel value of the three channels.
+When lookead the result from a distance, one could see the original image (kind of) but replaced with dataset images.

 # Datasets